Home>Accessories>Rootgrow

 They form a protective, symbiotic sheath over a plant's delicate feeding roots, which massively increases the availability of many soil nutrients.

-You can think of them as a "third party stomach" for roots.
+You could think of them as a "third party stomach" for roots.
+If that sounds gross, then call just them Friendly Fungi Buddies, or Mushroom Minions.

 Browse all of our Garden Accessories.